nstack/nstack/README.md

-# NStack: Composable streams and microservices for data analytics
+# NStack: Composable, type-safe streams and microservices for data analytics

 ## Introduction